-Sam Horton: So basically, me and Ellis (Smith, guitarist) were just doing nowt, just drinking loads every day.
+Sam Horton: So basically, me and Ellis (Smith, guitarist) were just doing nowt.
 We were just proper losing our minds, so one day we were like, “we need to do something!
 We need to be cool and leave the house and not be a rat anymore.”
-We both love punk, and we always have done, so we thought, “fuck it!”, we’ll get this average drummer in (Jake Sainty) and make some tunes. (laughs)
+We both love punk, and we always have done, so we thought, “fuck it!”, we’ll get this average drummer in (Jake Sainty) and make some tunes [laughs].

-Jake Sainty: So I was gigging with another band called Black Pudding, and both of you used to come see us play live, and basically they stole me from it. (laughs)
+Jake Sainty: So I was gigging with another band called Black Pudding, and both Sam and Ellis used to come see us play live, and basically they stole me from it [laughs].

 So did you have any intention to grow the band past the initial ‘dicking-about’ stage under which it was formed?